 Once the tubing is run and all the connections are made to the manifold, replace the front cover of the manifold box and pressurize the system with 50 PSI.
 Wait several hours or overnight.
-Sometimes the air in the tubing cools down and a few pounds of pressure are lost.
+Sometimes the air in the PEX cools and a few pounds of pressure are lost.
 However, if the gauge indicates more than a 5-PSI drop, check for leaks in the tubing.
 Most of the time, the connections to the manifold just need a bit more tightening.
 If that doesn't solve the problem, inspect the tubing for signs of damage.
-A sharp piece of wire mesh may have punctured the tubing during installation.
+A sharp piece of wire mesh may have punctured the PEX during installation.
 It's rare, but it can happen.

-If a puncture is discovered, use a repair coupling, or if that method offends your sense of perfection, replace that circuit of tubing.
+If a puncture is discovered, use a repair coupling.
+Or, if that method offends your sense of perfection, replace that circuit of tubing.
 In most cases, replacing a complete circuit will cost less than \$200.
 It will cost only pennies if you can cut out the damaged section and reuse the tubing later in a floor joist application.
 It's also a good idea to stuff some scrap foam, newspaper, an old rag, or whatever, around the tubing where it enters the manifold box.
 That way, if your concrete is unusually soupy, it won't be able to flow into the box and touch the copper manifold.

-Once the system has been tested and proven free of leaks, lower the pressure to 25- PSI.
+Once the system has been tested and proven free of leaks, lower the pressure to 25-PSI.
 With the gauge at 25-PSI, you'll have a visual indication that the system is holding pressure during the pour itself.
-Should that pressure drop, find the source of the leak and either use a repair coupling, or form around the damaged area and repair it later.
+Should that pressure drop (meaning someone working the concrete was VERY careless with a rake or shovel during the pour), find the source of the leak and either use a repair coupling, or, form around the damaged area and repair it later.

 Just remember that damage during the pour is rare.
-The tubing isn't delicate and in most cases is spaced 16" apart.
-There's plenty of space to walk between the tubing runs.
+The tubing isn't delicate, and in most cases, is spaced 16" apart.
+There's plenty of area to walk between the tubing runs.
 If concrete needs to be wheeled across the floor, simply lay down some plywood planks to spread out the weight and protect the tubing.